opensearch-project/sql/docs/user/dql/functions.rst

 Returns the current date and time as a value in 'YYYY-MM-DD hh:mm:ss' format.
 The value is expressed in the cluster time zone.
 `NOW()` returns a constant time that indicates the time at which the statement began to execute.
 This differs from the behavior for `SYSDATE() <#sysdate>`_, which returns the exact time at which it executes.

-Return type: DATETIME
+Return type: TIMESTAMP

-Specification: NOW() -> DATETIME
+Specification: NOW() -> TIMESTAMP

 Example::